moderepo/sensor-cloud-eval/README.md

 3. You must have an account with the [MODE Developer Console](https://console.tinkermode.com/console/signup).

 4. If you don't already have node installed, you will need to install Node.
 The application works with `Node 8.16.0` or `Node 10.16.0` or later version on your local development machine.
-If you don't already have node, please navigate [here](https://nodejs.org/en/download/) to download the source code compatible with your machine. `NPM is distributed with Node.js`, which means that when you downlaod Node.js, you automatically get npm installed on your computer.
+If you don't already have node, please navigate [here](https://nodejs.org/en/download/) to download the source code compatible with your machine. `NPM is distributed with Node.js`, which means that when you download Node.js, you automatically get npm installed on your computer.

 ## Quick Start